-This will open Create Workflow window as shown below.
-Please provide the unique name (wf_NormalizerTrans) and leave the default settings.
+It opens the Create Workflow window to provide the unique name (wf_NormalizerTrans) and leave the default settings.

 Once we created the workflow for Informatica Normalizer Transformation, our next step is to create a session task for our mapping.

 For this Informatica Normalizer transformation example, we will create a Non-reusable Session.
-In order to create, Please navigate to Tasks Menu and select the Create option as shown below.
+To create, Please navigate to Tasks Menu and select the Create option.

 Please provide a unique name for this Informatica Normalizer transformation session.
 Here, we are naming it as s_NormalizerTran.
-Once you click on the Create button, a new window called Mappings will be opened.
+Once you click on the Create button, a new window called Mappings will open.
 Here, we are selecting the m_normalizer

 Please link the Start Task and the session task.

 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

 $Source connection value: This property will store the relational source information in the $Source variable.
 So, click on the Arrow we marked below, and select the SQL Tutorial as the source information.